codr-shiv/VisionTransformer/README.md

 # ViT-Tiny Inference Pipeline in Pure C

+> "I think, therefore I am.
+It sees, yet does not think; it witnesses the world, but never itself.
+And so we bestowed upon it the gift of vision."

 To run the program, follow the following steps after setting the terminal address to current directory -

 ### To run the code with currently loaded image -